-Some alternative cancer therapies (like Cyberknife, brachytherapy and Nanoknife) are being used with enthusiasm in mainstream hospitals in the USA and the UK.
-Other Alternative cancer therapies (like HIFU and prostate cancer; or Optune TTF) do well in research, but that doesn´t get either widely ´accepted´ by the medical profession.
+Some alternative cancer therapies (like Cyberknife, brachytherapy and Nanoknife) are being used with enthusiasm in mainstream hospitals in the USA and the UK, without rigorous clinical trials supporting them.
+Other Alternative cancer therapies (like HIFU and prostate cancer; or Optune TTF) have clicical trial research, but that doesn´t get either widely ´accepted´ by the medical profession.
 Even FDA approval is no guarantee to get a treatment off the ´alternative list´.

 The fact is Virotherapy, Dendritic Cell Therapy, most radiotherapy (including new hot subjects like the Cyberknife and Brachytherapy for breast cancer are being increasingly used in hospitals without rigorous Stage III clinical trials behind them.

 So, in this section we have decided to list those treatments patients are using as alternatives to the Holy Trinity of surgery, radiotherapy and chemotherapy.
 Whether they choose it themselves, or their doctors recommended it.

 It is worth noting that sometimes patients use the word alternative to denote non-invasive.